DanielRussell19/DanielRussell19/README.md

 ## Personal Statement Snippet

-I am a computing science graduate and a programming hobbyist adept in object-oriented programming and web-based development.
+I am a computing science graduate and a programming hobbyist adept in software and web-based development.

 I am motivated by my curiosity to problem solve while learning new skills and unfamiliar